The Pledge of Allegiance to the United States' flag has been part of American life for generations, but not without some constitutional controversy.

-First in 1940 in the case of Minersville v.
-Gobitis, the Court said that a public school could force students who were Jehovah's Witnesses to salute the flag and say the pledge.
-Justice Felix Frankfurter said in the majority opinion that "conscientious scruples have not, in the course of the long struggle for religious toleration, relieved the individual from obedience to a general law not aimed at the promotion or restriction of religious beliefs."
+First in 1940 in the case of Minersville School District v.
+Gobitis, the Court held that a public school could force students who were Jehovah’s Witnesses to salute the flag and say the Pledge.
+Justice Felix Frankfurter wrote in the majority opinion that “conscientious scruples have not, in the course of the long struggle for religious toleration, relieved the individual from obedience to a general law not aimed at the promotion or restriction of religious beliefs.”

 However, in 1943, the Court changed its course in West Virginia State Board of Education v.
-Barnette, where the majority said that “the Free Speech clause of the First Amendment prohibits public schools from forcing students to salute the American flag and say the Pledge of Allegiance.”
+Barnette, where the majority reversed the Gobitis decision and held that “the Free Speech clause of the First Amendment prohibits public schools from forcing students to salute the American flag and say the Pledge of Allegiance.”

 “If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein.
 If there are any circumstances which permit an exception, they do not now occur to us,” said Justice Robert Jackson in his opinion.

-Later in the decade, some local groups added the words “under God” to the Pledge and in 1954, President Dwight Eisenhower signed a bill passed by Congress that put the words "under God" within the phrase "one nation indivisible."
+Later in the decade, some people added the words “under God” to the Pledge and in 1954, President Dwight Eisenhower signed a bill passed by Congress that put the words “under God” within the phrase “one nation indivisible.”

-Most notably, in 2004 the Supreme Court ruled in a case from an atheist who said a California school’s pledge requirement violated his daughter’s rights under the First Amendment’s Establishment and Free Exercise Clauses.
-The Supreme Court decided in Elk Grove Unified School District v.
-Newdow the Justices didn’t rule on the legality of the words “under God” violating the First Amendment.
+Most notably, in 2004 the Supreme Court ruled in a case brought by an atheist who said a California school’s pledge requirement violated his daughter’s rights under the First Amendment’s Establishment and Free Exercise Clauses.
+In Elk Grove Unified School District v.
+Newdow , the Supreme Court did not end up ruling on the legality of the words “under God” in relation to the First Amendment.
 Instead, Justice John Paul Stevens said Newdow didn’t have standing to bring suit because he lacked sufficient custody over his daughter.

-But Chief Justice William Renquist and Justices Sandra Day O'Connor and Clarence Thomas wrote separate concurrences, stating that requiring teachers to lead the Pledge was constitutional.
+But Chief Justice William Rehnquist and Justices Sandra Day O’Connor and Clarence Thomas wrote separate concurrences, stating that requiring teachers to lead the Pledge, despite the inclusion of the phrase, “under God,” was constitutional.

 Two recent legal challenges also targeted state constitutions, and not the U.S. Constitution, for guidance about using the words “under God.”

-Back in 2014 in Massachusetts, the case of Jane Doe Vs. Acton-Boxborough Regional School District involved a group of parents, teachers and the American Humanist Association in an action against a school district.
-The group claimed the Pledge requirement, including the use of the words “under God,” violates the equal protection clause of the state’s constitution.
-The state Supreme Court didn't agree.
+In 2014, the Massachusetts case Jane Doe v.
+Acton-Boxborough Regional School District involved a group of parents, teachers and the American Humanist Association in an action against a school district.
+The group claimed the Pledge requirement, including the use of the words “under God,” violated the equal protection clause of the state’s constitution.
+The state Supreme Court didn’t agree.

 Also in 2014, a New Jersey family and the American Humanist Association filed a similar lawsuit against the Matawan-Aberdeen Regional School District, seeking to eliminate the use of the words “under God” from Pledges taken at public schools.
-The school district said that it is just following a New Jersey state law that requires schools to have a daily recitation of the pledge, and that individual students aren’t forced to take part.
+The school district said that it was just following a New Jersey state law that requires schools to have a daily recitation of the Pledge, and that individual students weren’t forced to take part.
 In February 2015, a judge ruled in favor of the school district.